IronCoreLabs/ironoxide/README.md

 To include IronOxide in your Rust application, see https://crates.io/crates/ironoxide for the most recent version.

 If you are not building a Rust application, you might be interested in one of these SDKs:

-* [ironoxide-java](https://github.com/IronCoreLabs/ironoxide-java) - Java bindings for ironoxide.
+- [ironoxide-java](https://github.com/IronCoreLabs/ironoxide-java) - Java bindings for ironoxide.
 Appropriate for all JVM langauges.
+- [ironoxide-scala](https://github.com/IronCoreLabs/ironoxide-scala) - Scala wrappers around `ironoxide-java`.
-* [ironode](https://github.com/IronCoreLabs/ironnode) - NodeJS implementation of IronCore's Privacy Platform.
+- [ironode](https://github.com/IronCoreLabs/ironnode) - NodeJS implementation of IronCore's Privacy Platform.
-* [ironweb](https://github.com/IronCoreLabs/ironweb) - Javascript implementation of IronCore's Privacy Platform.
+- [ironweb](https://github.com/IronCoreLabs/ironweb) - Javascript implementation of IronCore's Privacy Platform.
 Appropriate for all modern browsers.

 All SDKs are intended to be compatible with one another.